qunfengdong/MicroGMT/README.md

 ```

 #### Test dataset
-If you want to try on a small test data first, please click here to download the test data.
+If you want to try on a small test data first, please use the provided test datasets.
+Simply download it and unzip to use.
 It contains database sequences and simulated raw read sequnces of 10 randomly selected strains from GISAID database.
 For database sequences, start from "Make summary tables".
 Also the formatting steps in "Input" section is already done.

 ### 2. Workflow for sequences of E.coli K12 strains
 #### Build the annotation database